Dhruvilllll/Flight-Price-Prediction/README.md

 ## Contributing
 If you're open to contributions, provide guidelines for others to contribute to the project.
 You can mention coding standards, pull request procedures, or any other relevant information.

-## License
-Specify the license under which the project is released.
-For example:

-This project is licensed under the [MIT License](LICENSE).

-Feel free to modify and expand on this structure based on the specific details of your project.
-The README file should provide clear and concise information about your project, making it easy for others to understand and potentially contribute to it.